kbaesler/Wave/docs/source/features.rst

 Features
 ================================
-This will serve as a list of all of the features that are currently available in Wave.
+This will serve as a list of all of the features that are currently available.
 Some features are important enough to have their own page in the docs, others will simply be listed.

-Namespaces Extensions
+Namespaceless
 --------------------------
-Wave is built using `.NET Extension Methods <http://msdn.microsoft.com/en-us/library/bb383977.aspx>`_ and objects that are extended use the namespace of the object in the ArcFM or ArcGIS API, which eliminate the need to learn new namespaces and allows Wave's features to be available without adding new namespace delcarations.
+Wave is built using `.NET Extension Methods <http://msdn.microsoft.com/en-us/library/bb383977.aspx>`_ which allows for adding new features to existing interfaces and classes within the ArcGIS and ArcFM APIs.
+Any interfaces or objects that are extended have been setup to use the namespace of the object, which allows Wave's features to be available without adding new namespace delcarations.

 - For instance, the ``RowExtensions.cs`` that contains extension methods for the ``IRow`` interface uses the ``ESRI.ArcGIS.Geodatabase`` namespace because that is the namespace that contains the ``IRow`` interface.